StanfordBDHG/ChatPPC/README.md

 - Generate embeddings using OpenAI
 - Store the embeddings in your Supabase vector database

+## Vector Search Optimization

+For optimal performance with vector similarity search, you should create proper database indexes after ingesting documents.
+The project includes two SQL scripts to help with this:

+### Setting Up Vector Indexes

+After running document ingestion, execute the optimization script to create HNSW and GIN indexes:

+1. Open your Supabase project dashboard
+2. Navigate to the SQL Editor
+3. Copy and paste the contents of `supabase/optimize-vector-search.sql`
+4. Execute the script

+This script creates:
+- **HNSW index** on embeddings for fast vector similarity search
+- **GIN index** on metadata for efficient filtering

+### Verifying Index Performance

+To confirm your indexes are working correctly:

+1. In the SQL Editor, run the contents of `supabase/verify-indexes.sql`
+2. This will show index status, test performance, and display usage statistics

+### When to Run These Scripts

+- **Always run** after initial document ingestion
+- **Re-run** whenever you recreate the `documents` table
+- **Monitor** periodically if you notice slow search performance

+> [!TIP]
+> The HNSW index significantly improves vector search performance but requires documents to exist before creation.
+Always ingest documents first, then create indexes.

 ## Admin Dashboard

 To access the admin dashboard for viewing conversation analytics and managing documents: